 (3) These types of updates could conflict with the statements a personal injury lawyer presents to the court and hurt your case.

 (4) Increase your privacy settings so that individuals you do not know cannot access your personal information.

-At Houston Injury Lawyers, PLLC, our firm focuses on representing those who have suffered a personal injury through the entire recovery process – physical, emotional, and financial recovery from injuries.
+At Houston Injury Lawyers, PLLC, our firm focuses on representing those who have suffered a personal injury through the recovery process – physical, emotional, and financial recovery from injuries.
 We help clients tip the balance of justice into their favor through our years of experience and expertise and our vigorous representation of injured clients.
 Our care and preparation are the keys to our success.
 The lawyers at Houston Injury Lawyers, PLLC, can help you navigate this issue and answer any questions that you may have.
-If you would like to speak to someone about your situation or for a free consultation, call our office at (713) 366-HURT (4878)—Tip the Balance in Your Favor.
+If you want to speak to someone about your situation or for a free consultation, call our office at (713) 366-HURT (4878)—Tip the Balance in Your Favor.
 Visit us today at www.houinjurylawyers.com.